Rachel Boston

-Rachel Elizabeth Boston (born May 9, 1982) is an American actress and producer.
-Boston has had leading roles in a number of independent films, and was a regular cast member in several television series.
-She starred in the NBC drama series, American Dreams as Beth Mason from 2002 to 2005, in the short-lived CBS sitcom The Ex List in 2008, and on the USA Network series In Plain Sight from 2008 to 2012.
+Rachel Boston is an American actress.
+She has had leading roles in a number of independent films, and was a regular cast member in several television series.
+She starred in the NBC drama series, American Dreams as Beth Mason from 2002 to 2005, in the short-lived CBS sitcom The Ex List in 2008, and on the USA Network series In Plain Sight from 2011 to 2012.
 From 2013 to 2014, Boston starred as Ingrid Beauchamp in the Lifetime fantasy-drama series, Witches of East End.

 Early life

-Was born in Chattanooga, Tennessee, to William Terry Boston and Brenda Billingsley Boston.
+Boston was born in Chattanooga, Tennessee, to William Terry Boston and Brenda Billingsley Boston.
 Her father was executive vice president of power system operations for the Tennessee Valley Authority.
 She grew up in Signal Mountain, Tennessee, before moving to New York City at the age of seventeen to attend New York University.
 She was Miss Tennessee Teen USA in 1999, placing in the Top 10 at the national pageant.